RJT1990/RJT1990.github.io/_posts/2021-03-31-decouplinginml.md

 Formally, a pre-trained model provides side information for prediction.
 Let's say we have two competing models, one that initializes with random weights $\theta^{0}$ and the other with pre-trained weights $\theta^{P}$.
 We obtain likelihoods $l\left(y; \theta^{0}\right)$ and $l\left(y; \theta^{P}\right)$.
 Then we can measure information gain from using the pre-trained model as $D_{KL}\left(l\left(y; \theta^{0}\right) \mid\mid  l\left(y; \theta^{P}\right)\right)$.

 Transfer learning, and information gain, is possible because of knowledge that is implicit in learned features.
-In the case of an image classifier, we can reuse features like edges and corners in a new task like object detection or a new domain.
+In the case of an image classifier, we can reuse features like edges and textures in a new task like object detection or a new domain.
 In the case of a language model, learning about the structure of language can help with downstream tasks like question answering.
-In turn, this information stems from the pretraining dataset, which is usually chosen to be broad so it can build a general base of representations.
+In turn, this information stems from the pre-training dataset, which is usually chosen to be broad so it can build a general base of representations.

 <br />
 <br />